IHE/QRPH.CCG/input/pagecontent/CCG_v2_x4.md

   Guideline Engine and their authority to execute the submitted transaction;

+- **SHALL**, when processing CARDs with multiple condition statements, logically AND the condition statements together;

 - **SHALL** return a response in accordance with the Message Semantics – Responder, defined above;